Supriyakankati/Optimization-of-Protein-Ligand-Molecular-Docking-using-AI-ML/README.md

 # Optimization-of-Protein-Ligand-Molecular-Docking-using-AI-ML

 ## INTRODUCTION
-proposed a GNN based framework to predict the binding affinity and best pose evaluation.
+Proposed a GNN based framework to predict the binding affinity and best pose evaluation.
 Molecular docking is an in-silico method widely utilized in early-stage drug discovery for:
 Screening promising drug candidates.
 Exploring potential side effects or toxicities.